.png)

 Remember to charge your device well in advance, and make sure you have a phone number for the interviewer to hand, just in case you lose connection.

-If you’re planning on being at home for your video interview, make sure you’ll be free from any possible interruptions.
+If you're planning on being at home for your video interview, ensure you'll be free from any possible interruptions.
 Finding a quiet, well-lit location and telling anyone in your space that you have a video call will ensure limited distractions.

 If possible, sit at a table as this will look most professional and avoid any settings that are too dark or too bright — a plain, neutral background is ideal!